polterguy/lizzie/README.md

 On my computer, which is a MacBook Air from 2016, the above code compiles 10,000 times in roughly 2,100 milliseconds.
-Since Lizzie is a dynamic scripting language, intended to frequently retrieve snippets of dynamic code, compile these, before it evaluates these snippet - The compilation speed is hence arguably equally important as its execution speed.
+Since Lizzie is a dynamic scripting language, intended to frequently retrieve snippets of dynamic code, and compile these, before it executes the result - The compilation speed is hence arguably equally important as its execution speed.
+On my computer, compiling Lizzie itself, and its unit tests, **once**, requires 4.62 seconds!
+Compiling the above Lizzie code 10,000 times took me only 2 seconds.

 ## Installation